 |Supplementary statement of rectification of personal data|

-|Your name and surname:|
+|Name and surname:|

-|Relevant purpose of processing by the PPA Group:||Please specify what kind of PPA Group purpose of processing does your request concerns.|
+|Relevant purpose of processing by the PPA Group:||Please specify what kind of PPA Group purpose of processing does your request concern.|

-|Context or relationship between you and the PPA Group:||Please indicate whether you are our employees, business partners, interested in employment and the like.|
+|Context or relationship between you and the PPA Group:||Please indicate whether you are our employees, business partner, job applicant and the like.|

 |Nature of your rectification:||Please explain whether you request rectification of incorrect personal data or completion of incomplete personal data.|

-|Context of your request for rectification:||Please explain why do you believe we process your inaccurate or incomplete personal data.|
+|Context of your request for rectification:||Please explain why you believe we process your inaccurate or incomplete personal data.|

 |Rectification:||Please indicate which specific personal data you request to rectify or complete.|